thunlp/KernelGAT/data/README.md

 ## Introduction
 * The fact verification shared task contains three steps: Document Retrieval, Sentence Retrival and Fact Verification.
-* We use the same document retrival with GEAR.
+* We use the same document retrieval with GEAR.
 Only the sentence retrieval part is different.

 ## Data description